 All these influences will determine the overall cost of your move.
 Be sure to communicate effectively with your removalist company before you sign a contract or make any kind of deposit, so that you can look out for hidden fees like extra men, wrapping fees or piano fees.
 A good rule of thumb is to look for removalists that are part of the Australian Furniture Removers Association.

 There are a couple of ways to save money when you’re moving house if you’re on a budget.

 Sometimes life gets in the way, and your budget doesn’t quite stretch as far as you need it to when you’re moving.
 We’re here to help in those times.

-Here at Nimble we like to think that we offer the Apply now to find out whether you’re eligible.
+Here at Nimble we like to think that we offer the best payday loans in Australia for if you need a stress-free way to borrow money when you’re moving house.
+Whether it’s for hiring removalists or paying off your outstanding bills, we’ve got you covered.
+Apply now to find out whether you’re eligible.